 So, what happened?
 Two words – growth hormone and insulin.

 According to the bodybuilding scholars, Dorian Yates has set the so-called new size standards as the first Mr. OLYMPIA weighing 250 lbs.

-Many believe that the reason for the increase in competition weight was caused by Yates’ growth hormone abuse.
-He was the first to use unreal amounts of growth hormone for a long time and that step was one of the reasons for the so-called new standards.
+Many believe that the increase in competition weight was caused by Yates’ growth hormone abuse.
+Rumor has it that he was the first to use unreal amounts of growth hormone for a long time, and that step was one of the reasons for the so-called new standards.

 An excessive level of HGH in the body can cause the organs including the heart, liver and kidneys to grow to an excessively large size.
 This can lead to organ failure or dangerous conditions such as hypertension, diabetes and atherosclerosis.
 Extremely high levels of the human growth hormone in the system can also cause the bones to grow at an unhealthily fast rate, increasing the chance of injury during physical activity or natural periods of growth.